Vision Therapy: Proudly Serving Toronto

 - Learning-related vision problems

-- Post-concussion vision problems: Vision Rehabilitation is a sub-specialty in vision therapy that helps patients suffering from Post-Trauma Vision Syndrome (PTVS); for additional information please see below.
+- Post-concussion vision problems: Post-concussion vision rehabilitation is a sub-specialty in vision therapy that helps patients suffering from Post-Trauma Vision Syndrome (PTVS) – see below for additional information.

 Unfortunately, many of these functional vision issues can be missed during regular eye examinations, especially when one has “20/20 vision”.
 Having clear vision does not necessarily translate to having a comfortable or effective visual system.